Camilo-Mora/MorasPot/README.md

 <img src="https://github.com/Camilo-Mora/MorasPot/blob/main/Images/IMG_7505.jpg" width=60% >
 </p>

 This pot system was a nightmare.
 The paper suffered from decomposition, and while some papers lasted longer, they rarely exceed two months.
-The paper decomposing fast caused the soil to erode exposing the root system and causing a major stress to the seedling evidenced by the fact that they rarely grew; also, the pots stock to each other when on contact at the nursery
+The paper decomposing fast caused the soil to erode exposing the root system and causing a major stress to the seedling evidenced by the fact that they rarely grew; also, the pots stuck to each other when on contact at the nursery

 <p align="center">
 <img src="https://github.com/Camilo-Mora/MorasPot/blob/main/Images/Problem with carton box pots2.jpg" width=60% >